jamesplease/skipped-periodic-values.js/README.md

 Given a distance that ignores a periodic value, determine how many periodic values were skipped.

-### What might I use this library for?

-This library was built to solve the following problem: given a day, and a number of workdays, determine the total number of days.

 ### Terminology

 The members of a periodic function's output are the "values."
 A single member is a "value."